gravity182/homeserver/Installation.md

 If you want a good proxy recommendation, there's [Privoxy](http://www.privoxy.org/) and more lightweight [Tinyproxy](https://tinyproxy.github.io/).

----
+As an alternative, you can use [VPN](#vpn) for Radarr.

 ### Custom Formats

-These are some custom formats that I've accumulated over time.
+These are some custom formats I've accumulated over time.
 Feel free to use them if you find them useful.

 #### HDR/DV

+Matches HDR/DV movies:
 ```json
 {
   "name": "HDR/DV",